Univas01/RestAPITutorial/README.md

 As stated above, the main purpose of this project is to understand the use of version control - github

 ## Deployment
-Deployment can be on any server
+Deployment can be on any server.

 ## How to Contribute